kube-arbiter/website/docs/Tasks/use-abctl-to-view-data.md

 ## Supported commands
 - get
 get is used to obtain an `ObservabilityIndicant` or a set of `ObservabilityIndicant` data.
-Supported parameters include
+Supported flags include

-    -m metric, sets the name of the data source to be displayed, e.g. cpu, memory, etc. More than one is not supported
+    -m metric, sets the name of the data source to be displayed, such cpu, memory that defined in the OBI.
+Only one metric name is supported for now.

     -a aggregation, to show the aggregated form of the data, e.g. MAX, MIN, etc. Multiple displays are separated by commas.

-    -n namespace, specify a namespace, default is default, -nA means all namespaces
+    -n namespace, specify a namespace, default is default, -A means all namespaces

     -la=b, get a set of `ObservabilityIndicant` display data in the form of a label.
 Default is empty, no label is used.